What Does It Mean When A Random Cat Comes To Your House?

 Give It Food And Water

-Not many cats can say no to a fresh bowl of yummy smelling cat food especially if it has not eaten for a day or two.
+Not many cats can say no to a fresh bowl of yummy-smelling cat food especially if it has not eaten for a day or two.

 If the cat is a stray, try to encourage the cat to come over to you.
 Stray cats won’t shy away from people and will usually come at the prospect of food.

-For feral cats, it can be trickier as they don’t like being close to humans.
-What you can do is leave some food and water at a quiet corner and go back in.
+What you can do is leave some food and water in a quiet corner and go back in.

 The feral cat will come by to eat once it is certain that the coast is clear.